misaki hanazuka

 Japanese Ink Painter

-In an age where artificial intelligence and digital technologies increasingly optimize even perception and decision-making, I deliberately choose the ambiguous, sensory media of ink and the body.
+In an age where AI and digital technologies increasingly streamline perception and decision-making, I intentionally choose ink and the body—both ambiguous, sensory media—to reconsider what it means to create and perceive through the body.

 Residency History